 But nature works in weird ways.

-In this article, we’ll show you the best three UV grow lights for indoor plants.
+This guide will show you the best three UV grow lights for indoor plants.

-Plants and UV light
+Plants And UV light

-Before we show you our list of the best UV grow lights, there are few things you should know about UV light and plants.
+Before we show you our list of the best UV grow lights, there are a few things you should know about UV light and plants.

-You can skip this section and scroll down to view our UV grow lights recommendations.
+Feel free to skip this section and scroll down to view our UV grow lights recommendations.

-Why Is UV Light Useful for Your Plants?
+Why Is UV Light Useful For Your Plants?

-Around 3% of sunlight is UV light, so most plants are exposed to UV radiation in their natural habitats.
+Around 3% of sunlight is UV light.
+So, most plants are exposed to UV radiation in their natural habitats.